orientalArg/orientalArg/README.md

 [learning]
 Typescript - React Native

+[Languages] I'm a native Spanish speaker and I'm fluent in englsih

 #### &darr; Find me on Figma!
 - Take a look at some of my designs